Organ Donation

 Who can be a Donor?

-• Living donor: Any person not less than 18 years of age, who voluntarily authorizes the removal of any of his organ and/or tissue, during his or her lifetime, as per prevalent medical practices for therapeutic purposes.
+• Living donor: Any person not < 18 years of age and who voluntarily authorizes the removal of any of his organ and/or tissue during his or her lifetime as per prevalent medical practices for treatment purposes.

-• Deceased donor: Anyone, regardless of age, race or gender can become an organ and tissue donor after his or her Death (Brainstem/Cardiac).
-Consent of near relative or a person in lawful possession of the dead body is required.
-If the deceased donor is under the age of 18 years, then the consent required from one of the parent or any near relative authorized by the parents is essential.
+• Deceased donor: Anyone, after his or her death (Brainstem/Cardiac), regardless of age, race or gender, can become an organ and tissue donor.
+The consent of a near relative or a person in lawful possession of the dead body is required before donation.
+If the deceased donor is under the age of 18 years, then the consent is essentially required from one of the parents or any near relative authorized by the parents.
 Medical suitability for donation is determined by medical team at the time of death.

 How can I be a Donor, What is the process of taking donor pledge?